hayamiz/micbench/README.md

 The result `clk_per_op` shows how many clocks is needed to access the L1 cache of your processor.

-In random access mode of micbench-mem, each memory access has data dependency preceding memory access, and memory access instructions are totally serialized in a pipeline of a processor.
+In random access mode of micbench-mem, each memory access operation has data dependency on preceding operation, so all the operations are totally serialized in a pipeline of a processor.
 It means that dividing execution time by # of memory access operations is almost equal to the memory access latency of the processor.
 In this case,